 - #photooftheday: Also reserved for your best work.
 There’s an associated @photooftheday Instagram account that selects one “winning” photo with the hashtag each day and shares it with their more than 283,000 followers.

 - #picoftheday: Same concept as above.

 - #instagrammers: Proclaim yourself an Instagrammer on Instagram!
 A self-evident, but popular hashtag.

 - #tbt and #ThrowbackThursday: Explained above. #ThrowbackThursdayis the longer and less common version of #tbt.

-- #ManicMonday: Use on posts that illustrates your busy week ahead or wacky company culture.
+- #ManicMonday: Use on posts that illustrate your busy week ahead or wacky company culture.

 - #WisdomWednesday: Post a quote or piece of advice that your target audience will find helpful.

 - #FridayFunday: A chance to humanize your brand and entertain your audience with some lighter content.